KevinCrespin/Java-Programming-II/README.md

 # CS_2012
 # 2/3 Java Classes
 # This repository was created for STORAGE ONLY
-# Code is missing documentation and
+# Code is missing documentation and comments

 Computer Science 2012
 **********************************************************************************************************************************